-Malta The Netherlands Spain Sweden Switzerland United Kingdom form of the Participation Reduction on the federal and cantonal/municipal level if the conditions mentioned above are met.
+Malta The Netherlands Spain Sweden Switzerland United Kingdom if the conditions mentioned above are met.
 Transfer stamp tax The transfer of ownership of taxable securities which involve Swiss securities dealers can be subject to transfer stamp tax at a rate of 0.15% on Swiss securities and 0.3% on foreign securities, calculated on the fair market value of the securities transferred.
-Shares, participation certificates in Swiss or in foreign corporations, as well as participations in limited liability companies or cooperatives are considered taxable securities.
+Shares, participation certificates and profit sharing certificates in Swiss or in foreign corporations, as well as participations in limited liability companies or cooperatives are considered taxable securities.
 Swiss companies owning taxable securities with a book value in excess of CHF 10 million qualify as securities dealers for purposes of the transfer stamp tax.
-A number of exemptions are available to facilitate intra- group reorganizations. company the shares of which are disposed of is not relevant.
-An anti-avoidance measure applies to deny the substantial shareholdings exemption in case of an arrangement from which the sole or main benefit that could be expected to arise is that the gain on the disposal of shares would be exempt.
+A number of exemptions are available to facilitate intragroup reorganizations.
+Special rates relative to the substantial shareholdings exemption apply in the case of joint ventures, group reorganizations etc. An anti-avoidance measure applies to deny the substantial shareholdings exemption in case of an arrangement from which the sole or main benefit that could be expected to arise is that the gain on the disposal of shares would be exempt.